AntoineGauquier/efficient_crawler_for_scalable_web_data_acquisition/README.md

 ## Code

-The source code of two types of crawlers are made available.
+The source code of two types of crawlers are made available under the [MIT License](LICENSE).

 ### Local Crawlers